 Performance in Various Soil Conditions

-Clay, sand, loose fill—helical piers foundation repair performs well in all types of soil.
+Clay, sand, and loose fill helical piers foundation repair performs well in all types of soil.
 Because the piers go deep into stable ground, the surface soil’s condition becomes far less of a concern.

 Step-by-Step: Traditional Repair Process